Manmadhudu 2 Worldwide Box Office Collections (Day 1): Nagarjuna’s Movie Opens On A Decent Note

 A Fair Start

-According to early trade estimates, Manmadhudu 2 collected a share of around Rs 4 crore at the Worldwide box office on Day 1 and emerged as the top choice of the target audience.
+According to early trade estimates, Manmadhudu 2 collected a share of around Rs 5 crore crore at the Worldwide box office on Day 1 and emerged as the top choice of the target audience.
 One is likely to get a better idea once the official figures are revealed.

 On The Home Front